Skip to main content

 What is the MyCustomPatches case study?

 MyCustomPatches is a 10-year-old custom embroidered patch e-commerce business that migrated from WordPress to custom Next.js with PandaCodeGen in 6 weeks.
-Results: load time dropped from 3.2 seconds to 0.7 seconds, PageSpeed score improved from approximately 45 to 100 out of 100, monthly hosting cost dropped from $150 to $0 on Vercel free tier, all 200+ pages and SEO rankings fully preserved with zero downtime during launch.
+Results: load time dropped from 3.2 seconds to 0.7 seconds, PageSpeed score improved from approximately 45 to 90+, monthly hosting cost dropped from $150 to $0 on Vercel free tier, all 200+ pages and SEO rankings fully preserved with zero downtime during launch.

 What is the Panda Patches case study?

-Panda Patches (pandapatches.com) is a 3-year-old custom patch e-commerce business migrated from WordPress to a complete headless stack: Next.js 16 frontend, Sanity CMS for content, Supabase for backend database, Stripe for payments (with Klarna, Afterpay, Apple Pay via Stripe Payment Element, plus PayPal).
+Panda Patches (pandapatches.com) is a 3-year-old custom patch e-commerce business migrated from WordPress to a complete headless stack: Next.js 16 frontend, Sanity CMS for content, Supabase for backend database, Square for payments (card, Apple Pay, Google Pay, Cash App Pay, and Afterpay via the Square Web Payments SDK).
 Includes a real-time TypeScript pricing calculator covering 9 different patch types with thousands of combinations.
-Results: PageSpeed went from 64/100 (5.8s LCP) to 99/100 (0.8s LCP), 100 percent SEO ranking preservation in Google Search Console (zero drops), and $38,000/month revenue on $25/month total tooling cost.
+Results: PageSpeed went from 64/100 (5.8s LCP) to 99/100 (0.8s LCP), zero ranking drops in Google Search Console, and revenue that grew from $38,000 to about $50,000/month on about $55/month tooling (Supabase ~$25, Vercel ~$20, and ~$10 for the FAL Flux Schnell AI patch generator).

 Pre-migration Panda Patches ran on WordPress with multiple paid services: WP Engine hosting, WooCommerce subscription tools, separate review platform, separate email tool, separate analytics, separate CDN, and separate form handler.
-Post-migration the stack consolidated to Vercel ($0 to $20/month), Sanity CMS (free tier), Supabase ($0 to $25/month), Stripe (transaction fees only), and built-in analytics via Vercel.
-Total monthly tooling: $25.
+Post-migration the stack consolidated to Vercel ($0 to $20/month), Sanity CMS (free tier), Supabase ($0 to $25/month), Square (transaction fees only), and built-in analytics via Vercel.
+Total monthly tooling is about $55: Supabase Pro ~$25, Vercel Pro ~$20, and ~$10 for the FAL Flux Schnell AI patch generator.
 The custom pricing calculator and review system were built into the Next.js codebase, eliminating the SaaS subscriptions.

 How were SEO rankings preserved during the Panda Patches migration?